jar398/plotter/doc/trait-bank-dumps.md

 * Parameters:

  - `ZIP`: pathname of the .zip file to be written (should include the terminal '.zip').
-Defaults to a location in the workspace.
+Defaults to a location in the workspace e.g. `~/.plotter_workspace/ptest/trait_dumps/traits_7674_202106.zip`
- - `ID`: the page id of the taxon that is the root of the subtree to be dumped.
+ - `ROOT`: the page id of the taxon that is the root of the subtree to be dumped.
 Default is to dump the entire traitbank.
  - `CHUNK`: number of records in each 'chunk' to be fetched.
             Default is 10000.